High Blood Pressure and Older Adults

-- High blood pressure is defined as 130 or higher for the first number, or 80 or higher for the second number.
+- High blood pressure is defined as systolic pressure of 130 or higher, or a diastolic pressure of 80 or higher.

 For older adults, often the first number (systolic) is 130 or higher, but the second number (diastolic) is less than 80.
 This problem is called isolated systolic hypertension and is due to age-related stiffening of the major arteries.
 It is the most common form of high blood pressure in older adults and can lead to serious health problems in addition to shortness of breath during light physical activity, lightheadedness upon standing too fast, and falls.